Qumulo/docs/_includes/content-reuse/admin-guides/monitoring-and-metrics/enabling-nexus-remote-support.md

 The level of API access available to the support team through Nexus is controlled by role-based access control (RBAC) roles on the cluster.

-When you register your cluster with Nexus, Qumulo Core automatically creates a role assignment that grants the Qumulo Care team access through the predefined `Qumulo-Support` role.
+When you register your cluster with Nexus, Qumulo Core automatically creates a role assignment that grants the Qumulo Care Team access through the predefined `Qumulo-Support` role.
 For detailed information about the `Qumulo-Support` role and the complete list of privileges granted during registration, see [Managing Role-Based Access Control (RBAC) in Qumulo Core](../authorization-qumulo-core/managing-role-based-access-control-rbac.html#qumulo-support).